aniruddhgutta/hyprsimple/README.md

 ## Installation
 > [!IMPORTANT]
-The install script is still a work in progress and is catered to my device, so I highly recommend you look into the configs and packages and remove whatever is unnecessary (like nvidia drivers or auto-cpufreq if you're on a desktop).
+The install script is still a work in progress and is catered to my device, so I highly recommend you to look into the configs and packages and remove whatever is unnecessary (like nvidia drivers or auto-cpufreq if you're on a desktop).

 As of right now, the hyprsimple.sh script hasn't been tested yet, so to use the "install script", simply do the following: